 What To Order: Junior Buffalo Bill Burger

 Yorricks is the only contender on the list that you can’t actually go to, aside from being the only contender who was nice enough to give its burger a real name.
 But just because it doesn’t exist doesn’t mean it can’t forge some of the best hamburgers in the city.
-The Buffalo Bill is my personal favourite from all the burgers on the list, for starters, it’s massive, and I’m guessing not having to pay for a restaurant really lowers your overheads, then there’s the flavour, the patty, which is almost divine is soaked in a delicious barbecue sauce, bacon and gherkins.
+The Buffalo Bill is our personal favourite from all the burgers on the list, for starters, it’s massive, and we’re guessing not having to pay for a restaurant really lowers your overheads, then there’s the flavour, the patty, which is almost divine is soaked in a delicious barbecue sauce, bacon and gherkins.
 While the regular Buffalo Bill Burger is priced at Rs.320, they offer a junior one for 200.
 Don’t be fooled though, it’s large enough to compete with any of the burgers on this list, unless you’re a family of four, in which case go for the regular size.
 Plus there’s the added advantage of eating from the comfort of home and not having to pay the government Service Tax.[google_maps id=”3466″]